-If we fail to successfully integrate Jacob's businesses and operations and/or fully realize the expected benefits of this acquisition in the expected time frame, our future operating results may be materially adversely affected.
+If we fail to successfully integrate our acquired businesses and operations and/or fully realize the expected benefits of these acquisitions in the expected time frame, our future operating results may be materially adversely affected.

-The Jacob's acquisition is the largest acquisition our company has ever made based on factors such as [revenues, number of employees of the acquired business, number of customers] as well as the purchase price.
-The success of this acquisition depends, in part, on our ability to successfully integrate the acquired businesses and operations with our other businesses and fully realize the anticipated benefits of the acquisition.
+The success of our most recent acquisitions of Go-Industry and NESA depends, in part, on our ability to successfully integrate the acquired businesses and operations with our other businesses and fully realize the anticipated benefits of the acquisitions.
 If we are not able to achieve these objectives in a cost-effective and timely manner, we may not fully realize the anticipated benefits of the acquisition or it may take us longer to realize the benefits of the acquisition than we expect.
+Our acquired operations outside the U.S. may present unique challenges or increase our exposure to risks associated with foreign operations, including foreign currency risks and risks associated with local regulatory regimes.